-Consequences: Students who possess, arrange or negotiate to sell drug paraphernalia will receive consequences ranging from suspension to expulsion.
+Consequences: Students who possess, arrange or negotiate to sell drug paraphernalia will receive 10 days suspension, 25 marks, disciplinary probation, and counseling.
+In severe or repeated cases, the student will be expelled from Muffles College High School.
 Law enforcement may be contacted.